ABS: an Analytical method of Blind Separation of CMB from foregrounds: Testing the ABS method

 \section{Testing the ABS method}

 Fig. \ref{fig:ABCD80} shows the test result for the {\bf F}0 frequency configuration at $\ell\sim 80$.
 Throughout the paper, we fix the cut $\lambda_{\rm cut}=1/2$.
-Whether this choice of $\lambda_{\rm cut}$ is optimal and whether further improvement can be achieved are open questions for future investigation.
+Whether this choice of $\lambda_{\rm cut}$ is optimal is an open question for future investigation.
 The statistical error, for each noise level, foreground and signal, is estimated using $200$ realizations of instrument noises (but identical CMB and foregrounds).
 For all investigated foregrounds, signal and noise levels, our method faithfully extracts the input B-mode.
 It is unbiased even for high level of instrument noise $\sigma_{\mathcal{D}}^{\rm inst}\sim \mathcal{D}_{\rm B}$.